doctrine/doctrine-laminas-hydrator/docs/en/basic-usage.rst

        $this->tags = $tags;
    }

-But this is very bad, because Doctrine collections should not be swapped, mostly because collections are managed by an ObjectManager, thus they must not be replaced by a new instance.
+However, this is considered a very bad design, because Doctrine collections should not be swapped, mostly because collections are managed by an ObjectManager, thus they must not be replaced by a new instance.

 Once again, two cases may arise: the tags already exist or they do not.